MicrosoftDocs/cpp-docs/docs/build-insights/wpa-views-reference.md

 description: "Reference for C++ Build Insights views available in Windows Performance Analyzer." ms.date: "11/03/2019"
-helpviewer_keywords: ["C++ Build Insights", "throughput analysis", "build time analysis", "vcperf.exe"] ms.assetid: ceb8e00f-5e98-4948-bd2c-1ac3880b96d4
+helpviewer_keywords: ["C++ Build Insights", "throughput analysis", "build time analysis", "vcperf.exe"]
 ---
 # C++ Build Insights: Windows Performance Analyzer views reference

-## Introduction
+::: moniker range="<=vs-2017"

+The C++ Build Insights tools are available in Visual Studio 2019.
+To see the documentation for that version, set the Visual Studio version selector control for this article to Visual Studio 2019.

+::: moniker-end
+::: moniker range="vs-2019"

-This section provides details on each of the C++ Build Insights views available in Windows Performance Analyzer (WPA).
+This article provides details on each of the C++ Build Insights views available in Windows Performance Analyzer (WPA).
 Use this page to find:

 - data column descriptions; and
 - available presets for each view, including their intended use and preferred viewing mode.